Halle Berry Shares Rare Photo Of Son Maceo-Robert On Instagram

 Halle Berry is protective of her children’s privacy online, only allowing occasional glimpses of her son and daughter on social media.

 On Sunday, the actress shared a rare image of her adorable son, 4-year-old Maceo-Robert, on Instagram.
-The photo looks out onto blue open water, and shows the young boy standing in blue and yellow plaid pajamas.
-He has one hand on beloved family canine, Jackson, and two appear to be staring out into the water from behind a glass barrier.
+The photo looks out onto blue open water and shows the young boy standing in blue and yellow plaid pajamas.
+He has one hand on beloved family canine, Jackson, and the two appear to be staring out into the water from behind a glass barrier.
 The photo is taken behind the cute pair, and her son’s face is obscured.

 Berry captioned the photo, “Sunday PJs Sway #LivingLikeJackson.”
 Fans responded positively with over 31,700 likes.